By Karen A. Soukiasian

 Instinctively, dogs are hunters and scavengers.
 The level of their prey drive and whether they are biddable will determine whether they will be easy to train and be good companions.

-Low prey drive dogs are quite content to sit on your lap, or at your feet with the remote control nearby.
+Low prey drive dog breeds are quite content to sit on your lap, or at your feet with the remote control nearby.
 Thousands of years of human companionship has diluted that instinct and drive for excitement and survival.
 They usually get along well with the other animals in the house.
 To them, the sound of a can opener is music to their ears and a lot less exhausting than having to chase down a meal every day.

 Know your breed